xyflow/xyflow/README.md

 ## ReactFlowProvider

-If you need access to the internal state and action of React Flow outside of the `ReactFlow` component you can it with the `ReactFlowProvider` component:
+If you need access to the internal state and action of React Flow outside of the `ReactFlow` component you can wrap it with the `ReactFlowProvider` component:

 ```javascript
 import ReactFlow, { ReactFlowProvider } from 'react-flow-renderer';